UK approves Moderna’s variant-adapted COVID-19 vaccine

-Britain has become the first country to approve a COVID-19 vaccine that targets both the original and Omicron variant of the coronavirus.
+Britain has become the first country to approve a COVID vaccine that targets both the original and Omicron variant of the coronavirus.

-The UK medicines regulator (MHRA) approved the so-called bivalent vaccine made by US drug company Moderna as a booster for adults.
+The British medicines regulator (MHRA) approved the so-called bivalent vaccine made by US drug company Moderna as a booster for adults.

 The agency’s decision was based on clinical trial data that showed the booster triggered ‘‘a strong immune response’’ against Omicron (BA.1) and the original 2020 virus, it said on Monday.